 Through small learning groups, dynamic exercises with two-way feedback, and intensive simulations, you will gain proven frameworks for addressing your most complicated negotiation challenges—and emerge a highly skilled and confident dealmaker.

 The Harvard Negotiation Master Class has run biannually to sold-out classes, and along the way has taught nearly 1,000 global negotiators to become “Master Negotiators.”
-Most recently, due to COVID-19, the Master Class has been running live and online—and at a reduced price.
-Our November 2021 session will be the last Master Class that will run live and online, and at the reduced price.
+Most recently, due to COVID-19, the Master Class has been running live online—and at a reduced price.
+Our November 2021 session will be the last Master Class that will run live online, and at the reduced price.
 Starting with our April 2022 session, the Master Class will return to an in-person format in Cambridge, Massachusetts.